-A first-generation student becomes the first woman to play The Explorer at La Salle
+A first-generation student becomes the first woman in nearly a decade to play The Explorer at La Salle

 Alexis Sánchez, a Puerto Rican and Philadelphia native, became the first woman to play La Salle University’s mascot, The Explorer.

 Alexis Sánchez is a Philadelphia native and first-generation student at La Salle University pursuing a double major in Finance and Marketing.
 She comes from a single-parent home—raised by her father in what she deemed “not the best neighborhood” in the Philadelphia Tiago section.

 Sánchez describes the transition from high school to college as “something very hard and challenging” because her “family doesn’t know anything.”
 A shared experience by first-generation students navigating academia.

 Growing up in a Latino family, she was encouraged to go into the nursing field—which was her initial major when she applied to La Salle University, but in orientation found herself drawn to business.

 “It was a hard decision to make,” she assures.
 “I felt like I was betraying my family by choosing business, but I told myself, in the end, whether they like it or not, is what's best for me.”

 “Being Latina, you have the responsibility of the entire family,” she adds.

 Despite being encouraged to pursue a career in healthcare, she has the support of her father, who she says has the same goals as her—her success.

 As a commuter student and a part-time employee, she credits the Academic Discovery Program (ADP), a special admissions program at La Salle University that supports students that could benefit from extra academic assistance, with her newfound academic confidence.